 American Century will price the fund shares you purchase, exchange or redeem at the net asset value (NAV) next determined after your order is received and accepted by the fund's transfer agent, or other financial intermediary with the authority to accept orders on the fund's behalf.
-We determine the NAV of the fund as of the close of regular trading (usually 4 p.m.
+We determine the NAV of each fund as of the close of regular trading (usually 4 p.m.
 Eastern time) on the New York Stock Exchange (NYSE) on each day the NYSE is open.
 On days when the NYSE is closed (including certain U.S. national holidays), we do not calculate the NAV.
 A fund's NAV is the current value of the fund's assets, minus any liabilities, divided by the number of shares outstanding.

 The fund values portfolio securities for which market quotations are readily available at their market price.
 As a general rule, equity securities listed on a U.S. exchange are valued at the last current reported sale price as of the time of valuation.
-Securities listed on the NASDAQ National Market System (Nasdaq) are valued at the Nasdaq Official Closing Price (NOCP), as determined by Nasdaq, or lacking an NOCP, at the last current reported sale price as of the time of valuation.
-The fund may use pricing services to assist in the determination of market value.
-Unlisted securities for which market quotations are readily available are valued at the last quoted sale price or the last quoted ask price, as applicable, except that debt obligations with 60 days or less remaining until maturity may be valued at amortized cost.
-Exchange-traded options, futures and options on futures are valued at the settlement price as determined by the appropriate clearing corporation.
+Securities listed on the NASDAQ National Market System (Nasdaq) are valued at the Nasdaq Official Closing Price (NOCP), as determined by Nasdaq, or lacking an NOCP, at the last current reported sale price as of the time of valuations are readily available are valued at the last quoted sale price or the last quoted ask price, as applicable, except that debt obligations with 60 days or less remaining until maturity may be valued at the settlement price as determined by the appropriate clearing corporation.